Frequently Asked Questions on Amendments to Delta Plan Chapter 4: Protect, Restore, and Enhance the Delta Ecosystem

 How has the Delta ecosystem changed over time?

-Over the past century, competing demands for the Sacramento-San Joaquin Delta’s (Delta) resources have impaired its ecosystem.
+Over the past century, competing demands for the Suisun Marsh and Delta’s resources have impaired its ecosystem.
 Once a sprawling tidal marsh, settlers in the 1800s drained the Delta for agriculture, dredged and straightened its waterways to improve flood flow to the ocean, and built earthen levees to protect surrounding cities and communities.
-Later, upstream dams were built for water supply and hydropower, opening the Delta’s waterways for transcontinental shipping and invasive species.
-In total, approximately 90 percent of the Delta’s wetlands have been lost to land reclamation since the 1850s.
+Later, upstream dams were built for water supply and hydropower and the Delta’s waterways were widened for transcontinental shipping which has led to numerous species invasions.
+Approximately 90 percent of the Delta’s original wetlands have been lost to land reclamation since the 1850s.

-This highly engineered landscape has interrupted the Delta’s natural flows, eliminated many natural land and water connections, and resulted in the loss of hundreds of thousands of acres of native vegetation, habitat, and food for fish and wildlife.
-These changes have caused a severe loss of ecosystem function, imperiling many native species and decreasing their resilience to other stressors such as nonnative invasive species, predation, and climate change.
+This highly engineered landscape has disrupted the Delta’s natural flows, eliminated most natural land and water connections, and resulted in the loss of hundreds of thousands of acres of native vegetation, habitat, and food for fish and wildlife.
+These changes have caused a severe loss of ecosystem function – imperiling many native species and decreasing their resilience to other stressors such as nonnative invasive species, predation, and climate change.

-What is the Council’s role in protecting, restoring, and enhancing the Delta ecosystem?
+What is the Delta Stewardship Council’s role in protecting, restoring, and enhancing the Delta ecosystem?

-The 2009 Delta Reform Act directed the Delta Stewardship Council (Council) to develop and implement a long-term management plan for the Delta that furthers the state’s coequal goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem, while protecting and enhancing the unique cultural, recreational, natural resource, and agricultural values of the Delta as an evolving place (California Water Code §85054).
+The 2009 Delta Reform Act directed the Council to develop and implement a long-term management plan for the Delta that furthers the State’s coequal goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem, while protecting and enhancing the unique cultural, recreational, natural resource, and agricultural values of the Delta as an evolving place (California Water Code §85054).

 The Council adopted the Delta Plan in May 2013.
 Chapter 4 of the Delta Plan outlines legally enforceable policies and accompanying recommendations and strategies to protect, restore, and enhance the Delta ecosystem.
 The Delta Reform Act defines a healthy Delta ecosystem as one that has diverse and biologically appropriate habitats and ecosystem processes, functional corridors for migratory species, and viable populations of native species (Water Code section 85302[c]).